 Type Hinting is optional in all cases except catch block.

-In the earlier tutorials we have witnessed keywords like public, private and protected.
+In the earlier tutorial we have witnessed keywords like public, private and protected.
 These are nothing but access specifiers.
-So, lets understand what access specifiers are.
+So, let’s understand what access specifiers viz. public, private, protected and default are with examples.

 Definition of Access Specifiers